 Branched-chain amino acids are considered essential because your body can’t make them, so you need to consume them for proper muscle building and repair (as well replenishing red blood cells).
 What I found so interesting is that BCAA oxidation rates usually rise with exercise, which means you need more if you are an athlete.

-But in keto-adapted athletes, ketones are burned in place of BCAA.
+But in keto-adapted athletes, ketones and FFA are burned in place of BCAA.
 Your muscles will actual go though a change where they reject insulin (and as a result glucose) because they PREFER to burn ketones over glucose.
 So your muscle energy comes from ketones, not glucose.
 This can actually cause some people fasting blood sugar levels to temporarily rise when becoming keto adapted (called phsysiological insulin resistance).
 As your muscles reject glucose your blood levels rise since you muscles are no longer using it for fuel.

 Critics of low-carb diets claim that you need insulin to grow muscles; however, in a well-designed low-carb, high-fat diet there is less protein oxidation and double the amount of fat oxidation, which leaves your muscles in place while all you burn is fat!

 This is also why carb loading or carb days are not necessary.
 Your body and your muscles are no longer using glucose for fuel.
 You don’t need to replenish your carb store because you aren’t using them.
 You are using your fat stores for fuel.
-So your body can use dietary fat (Butter, MCT oils, etc.) and body fat equally for fuel.
+So your body can use dietary fat (Butter, animal fats, etc.) and body fat equally for fuel.
 Even the leanest of athletes will have over 20,000 calories stored in their fat cells.
 Carb loading will only set you back from your weight loss and healing goals.

 Breakfast isn’t the most important meal of the day … “breaking your fast” is!